 confidentiality are breached are unacceptable.

-current students and faculty/staff is prohibited.
+current students and faculty/staff on personal social media

 Questions/concerns are only to be addressed in proper,